The Neural Testbed: Evaluating Joint Predictions: Results

-For insight into where our top agents are able to outperform, we compare \texttt{ensemble} and \texttt{ensemble+} under the medium SNR regime in Figures~\ref{fig:synthetic_ensemble_high_tau} and \ref{fig:synthetic_ensemble_plot_enn}.
-These methods are identical, except for the addition of a randomized prior function \citep{osband2018rpf}.
-Figure~\ref{fig:synthetic_ensemble_high_tau} shows that, although these methods perform similarly in the quality of their marginal predictions ($\tau=1$), the addition of a prior function greatly improves the quality of joint predictive distributions ($\tau=100$) in the low data regime.
-Figure~\ref{fig:synthetic_ensemble_plot_enn} provides additional intuition into \textit{how} the randomized prior functions are able to drive improved performance.
-Figure~\ref{fig:true_sampled_probs} shows a sampled generative model from our Testbed, with the training data shown in red and blue circles.
-Figure~\ref{fig:enn_sampled_probs} shows the mean predictions and $4$ randomly sampled ensemble members from each agent (top=\texttt{ensemble}, bottom=\texttt{ensemble+}).
-We see that, although the agents mostly agree in their mean predictions, \texttt{ensemble+} produces more diverse sampled outcomes enabled by the addition of randomized prior functions.
-In contrast, \texttt{ensemble} produces similar samples, which may explain why its performance is close to baseline \texttt{mlp}.
+To see where some agents are able to outperform, we compare \texttt{ensemble} and \texttt{ensemble+} under the medium SNR regime.
+These agents are identical, except for the addition of a randomized prior function \citep{osband2018rpf}.
+Figure~\ref{fig:synthetic_ensemble_high_tau} shows that, although these methods perform similarly in the quality of their marginal predictions ($\tau=1$), the addition of a prior function greatly improves the quality of joint predictive distributions ($\tau=10$) in the low data regime.
+Note that, since the testbed considers 2D inputs, $100$ training points may already be considered as in the high data regime.
+Figure~\ref{fig:tau_robustness} provides some insight for how this benefit scales with the order $\tau$ of the predictive distribution.
+We can see a clear trend that as $\tau$ increases so does the separation between agents \texttt{ensemble} and \texttt{ensemble+}.
+For more intuition on \textit{how} prior functions are able to drive this benefit, see Appendix~\ref{app:testbed-visualize}.